Aidar5/nattoeng/docs/source/book/additional_info/naming_conventions/README.rst

     DB_NAME = 'dhcp_snooping.db'
     TESTING = True

-For ordinary variables, it is better to use lower case names:
+For ordinary variables it is better to use lower case names:

 .. code:: python